Variable number tandem repeat

 A variable number tandem repeat (or VNTR) is a location in a genome where a short nucleotide sequence is organized as a tandem repeat.
 These can be found on many chromosomes, and often show variations in length (number of repeats) among individuals.
 Each variant acts as an inherited allele, allowing them to be used for personal or parental identification.
 Their analysis is useful in genetics and biology research, forensics, and DNA fingerprinting.

 Structure and allelic variation

 In the schematic above, the rectangular blocks represent each of the repeated DNA sequences at a particular VNTR location.
 The repeats are in tandem – i.e. they are clustered together and oriented in the same direction.
 Individual repeats can be removed from (or added to) the VNTR via recombination or replication errors, leading to alleles with different numbers of repeats.
-Flanking regions are segments of non-repetitive sequence (shown here as thin lines), allowing the VNTR blocks to be extracted with restriction enzymes and analyzed by RFLP, or amplified by the polymerase chain reaction (PCR) technique and their size determined by gel electrophoresis.
+Flanking regions are segments of repetitive sequence (shown here as thin lines), allowing the VNTR blocks to be extracted with restriction enzymes and analyzed by RFLP, or amplified by the polymerase chain reaction (PCR) technique and their size determined by gel electrophoresis.